OCA/account-analytic/purchase_request_analytic/readme/DESCRIPTION.md

-This module adds the analytic account field to Purchase Requests.
+This module adds an analytic distribution field to Purchase Requests.
+The field serves as a default for new lines on a request.